Oluwatobi-Mustapha/Oluwatobi-techboy150/README.md

 ## Open to Work

-I'm actively looking for opportunities as a **Cloud SOC Analyst(AWS-Based)** — contract, full-time, or apprenticeship.
+I'm actively looking for opportunities as a **Cloud detection engineer(AWS-Based)** — contract, full-time, or apprenticeship.

 If you're building a cloud security team and need someone who's **hands-on, reliable, and growing daily**, I'll be glad to work with you.